About

 Achieving affordable, resilient, and sustainable housing is the focus of Next Generation Living.
 We are currently developing modular prototypes that can be factory-built and certified to passive house standards.
 The next generation of housing will leverage smart-home technology, high-performance mechanical and electrical systems, and community-based power generation to achieve resilient and healthy communities that respond in real-time to changing environmental conditions.

 At Next Generation Living, we strive to create thoughtful architecture that is rooted in the traditional and indigenous culture of its context, being fully present and modern, exploiting cutting-edge technology to design and build homes that will span multiple generations.
-Want to talk about your next home, office, retail, or church design?
+Looking for an architect in Tyler, TX, who can help you bring your next passive house, office, retail, or church design to life?